Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_duplicateExampleArtistFolder](images/CreateAssetBundle_duplicateExampleArtistFolder.png)

 - Now open the **Scenes folder**, click on **ExampleArtistScene** and rename it with the same name.
-- The name of the scene also changes in the Hierarchy window.
-If it does not, double click on the new scene name to open it.
+- Double click on the new scene name to open it.
+The name of the scene then appears in the Hierarchy window.

-**PLEASE DELETE THE ExampleArtist FOLDER.** This will avoid confusion between the assets.

 .
 ![CreateAssetBundle_RenameExampleArtist2](images/CreateAssetBundle_RenameExampleArtist2.png)

+### Delete *ExampleArtist* folder and Recreate Prefabs

+**Now DELETE the ExampleArtist foler.** This will avoid confusion between the assets.
+- BUT the GameObjects all turn fuscia!
+- Open the Prefabs folder and select one of them - the image of the prefab in the Inspector window is also fuscia.

+This is Unity's warning that a Material cannot be found.
+-

 .
 ### Asset Bundle Structure